Diversity, Equity, Inclusion, and Accessibility Lead, CSR

 Non-Resident Senior Fellow, Janne E. Nolan Center on Strategic Weapons

-Formerly, Ms. Green served as a judge advocate in the U.S. Marine Corps where she deployed worldwide in roles focused on international and operational law.
-Ms. Green holds a B.A. from the University of California, Santa Barbara, M.S. from the University of Maryland, and J.D. from the University of Memphis.
-She has also served as an adjunct professor at George Washington University’s Graduate School of Political Management where she taught Security Policy.
+Previously, Shannon served as a judge advocate in the U.S. Marine Corps where she deployed worldwide in roles focused on international and operational law.
+She studied international human rights law at Oxford University and holds a BA from the University of California, Santa Barbara, MS from the University of Maryland, and JD from the University of Memphis.